soumak77/firebase-mock/API.md

 When `method` is next invoked, trigger the `onComplete` callback with the specified `err`.
 This is useful for simulating validation, authorization, or any other errors.
 The callback will be triggered with the next `flush`.

+`err` must be a proper `Error` object and not a string or any other primitive.

 Example:

 ```js